 Currently, 13.18% of Ether’s total supply is staked on the Beacon Chain, which is low when compared to other proof-of-stake (PoS) chains such as Cosmos Hub, which has a staking ratio of 62.5%, Cardano, which has a staking ratio of 71.8%, and Solana, which has a staking ratio of 71.4%.
 The low staking ratio of Ethereum is due to the fact that the staked Ether is locked in its present condition, however this will change in March.

-The next Shanghai update will include an EIP 4895 code that will allow Beacon Chain staked Ether withdrawals, allowing for a 1:1 swap of staked Ether for Ether.
+The next Shanghai upgrade will include an EIP 4895 code that will allow Beacon Chain staked Ether withdrawals, allowing for a 1:1 swap of staked Ether for Ether.
 After this upgrade, Ethereum’s staking ratio should be equal to that of other prominent PoS networks.
 A major amount of which will almost certainly switch to liquid staking techniques.

 Liquid staking derivatives are being de-risked.